francevarotz98/francevarotz98/README.md

 # Hi, I am Francesco Varotto👋

 ## About me
 Hi!
-I am Francesco Varotto, I received my BA degree in Computer engineering in 2020 @Unipd and I am attending the master degree of Cybersecurity @UniPd.
+I am Francesco Varotto, I received my BA degree in Computer engineering in 2020 @Unipd and the master degree of Cybersecurity @UniPd in 2022.

+Right now I am working as a penetration tester.

 ## 📫 How to reach me